-Ali was excited to launch her 5th CD "Songs for Everybody" in August 2017.
-This along with the other 4 albums showcases Ali's versatility and eclectic taste is music.
+Ali was excited to launch her 6th CD "The Look Of Love" in March 2020.
+This along with the other 5 albums showcases Ali's versatility and eclectic taste is music.
 Click here to hear music clips from the CDs recording, and to order signed copies.Find out more

 Scroll down for reviews / endorsements for Cabaret, Theatre or MC work.

 Mid-Winter Xmas fuction : July 2020 (CABARET)

 Anna Moorhead, Activities co-odinator, Lady Wigram Retirement Village, Christchurch

 It is always a pleasure to host Ali Harper at Lady Wigram Village.
 Ali brings such star quality and residents love her engaging chat and backup stories to each number she performs.
 A true professional with the most stunning voice, we can guarantee a full house of attendance when Ali comes to sing!

 Murray Taylor, Resident, Lady Wigram Retirement Village, Christchurch

 - Entertainment of the very best, from a truly delightful and professional entertainer, enjoyed by all our residents.
 Hope you return soon.